Masala Herb

 For the Ginger garlic paste prepare a bigger batch here with the ginger garlic recipe or buy Ginger garlic paste.

-Ginger garlic paste is an essential Asian food ingredient so you will need it more often then you think if you plan on cooking more such dishes.
+Ginger garlic paste is an essential Asian food ingredient, so you will need it more often than you think if you intend to cook more such dishes.

 Just mix all the Sauce ingredients together.